uviclibraries/zotero/act-1.md

 - In order to capture sources from the web with the click of a button, you must install a **browser connector**
 - In order to easily insert citations and create bibliographies, double-check the the **Word or Google Docs Add-in** has been installed

+## Install Zotero App
 1. Downloading Zotero:
    - Navigate to the Zotero downloads page: [https://www.zotero.org/download/](https://www.zotero.org/download/){:target="_blank"}
    - Click **Download** under “Zotero for Mac/Windows”
    - Save the file to your disk
    - Double-click on the Zotero  file you just downloaded and follow the installation instructions
    - Congratulations!
 You’ve downloaded and installed Zotero on  your computer!

+## Install Zotero Browser Connector
-3. If you are using **Chrome**, you will be directed to the Chrome Web Store.
+1. If you are using **Chrome**, you will be directed to the Chrome Web Store.
 Add the plugin here.

     <img src="images/act-1/2-plugin.png" alt="zotero in app store" style="width:720px;">